So Why Do I Need Self-Storage Insurance?

 While storage facilities are safe and secure, incidents can happen anywhere which is why we advise all customers to be insured.

-3. Okay, so I Do I need to take out the storage insurance?
+3. Okay, so why do I need to take out the storage insurance?

 As a customer, you cannot be forced to take out the insurance policy the storage provider is offering you.